 Q.1 Identify and describe physical features in geomorphic models kept on table nos.
 1 to 5 10 Q.2 Identify and describe any five natural and man-made features from each toposheets kept on table nos.
-7 to 9 06 Q.3 Identify, describe and draw diagrams of structural models kept on table 11 to 13 06 Q.4 Identify crystallographic model kept on table 15 to 21.
+7 to 9 06 Q.3 Identify, describe and draw diagrams of structural models kept on table 11 to 13 06 Q.4 Identify crystallographic model kept on table 15 to 22.
 Describe crystallographic system, elements of symmetry, forms and indices.
-07 Q.5 Identify and describe following physical properties of minerals kept on table 23 to 29.
-Colour, streak, lustre, form, fracture, hardness and cleavage, chemical composition.
-07 Q.6 Describe optical property of mineral kept under microscope on table 31 to 33 06 Q.7 Draw a cross section along X - Y of geological map.
+08 Q.5 Identify and describe fossil specimens kept on table 23 to 29.
+Classification, morphology of hard part, and range.
+08 Q.7 Draw a cross section along X - Y of geological map.
 Describe geomorphology, geology and geological history of the given map.
-12 Q.8 Q.9 Q.10 Solve the given structural problem.
-Tour/project report Laboratory record / Journal 06 10 10 Total - 80
+14 Q.8 Solve the given structural problem.
+08 Q.9 Tour/project report 10 Q.10 Laboratory record / Journal 10 Total - 80